-Andreescu is coached by Sylvain Bruneau, from Tennis Canada.
+Andreescu will be coached by Christophe Lambert in 2023, having split with Sven Groeneveld in October 2022.
+She was previously coached by Sylvain Bruneau, from Tennis Canada.
 Andreescu made her tennis debut at 7, in Romania.
-She was coached by Gabriel Hristache, a friend of her father.
+She was then coached by Gabriel Hristache, a friend of her father.
 Back in Canada, she joined the U14 National Training Centre at 12.
 There, she was coached by Lan Yao-Gallop, then by the duo of French former world No 3 and 1998 Wimbledon runner-up Nathalie Tauziat and André Labelle.
 Bruneau became her head coach in March 2018 so that Andreescu could have a full-time coach with her on the tour.

 Who is Andreescu’s manager?

 Former pro tennis player (ex-ATP No 146) Jonathan Dasnières de Veigy is Andreescu’s agent.
 She is part of the Octagon Sports and Entertainment Network agency’s team, whose clients range from tennis stars from both tours (David Goffin, Fernando Verdasco, Karolina Pliskova, Sabine Lisicki) to legends of the game (Boris Becker, Martina Hingis, Amélie Mauresmo, Michael Chang, Juan Carlos Ferrero).
 The agency also operates many tournaments around the world, like the Cincinnati Masters 1000 or WTA Premier events in Berlin, in Moscow or in Wuhan.